 7. Misconception: SEO methods are classic methods.

 Long gone are the days when SEO somehow had the same goal as that of traditional advertising.
-Back in the early days, the traditional methods mainly revolved around commercialization, keyword repetition, and ad repetition.
+Back in the early days, the conventional methods mainly revolved around commercialization, keyword repetition, and ad repetition.
 Regardless of its possible influence, the idea was to get the brand known and ranking for basic sets of keywords.

 8. Misconception: SEO is simply about ranking #1 in search results.

 Being ranked #1 may be the goal in your mind, but the means to achieve the top of Google matters more.
-To sum up the other reasons, the main focus should be on the establishment of an outstanding website for your brand; on the side, your brand will gain a remarkable reputation of its own.
+To sum up the other reasons, the main focus should be on the establishment of an excellent website for your brand; on the side, your brand will gain a remarkable reputation of its own.

 What SEO should be about (apart from aiming for #1):

 - First and foremost, good user experience with website layout and information presented